callmecavs/maximize.js/README.md

 // import Maximize
 import maximize from 'maximize.js'

-// clicking '.button' will fullscreen the browser maximize(document.querySelector('.button'))
+// clicking .button will fullscreen the browser
+// event.preventDefault will be called if .button is an <a> tag maximize(document.querySelector('.button'))

-// clicking '.toggle' will fullscreen '.video' maximize(document.querySelector('.toggle'), document.querySelector('.video'))
+// clicking .toggle will fullscreen .video maximize(document.querySelector('.toggle'), document.querySelector('.video'))
 ```